How I Work as a Relational Trauma Therapist Online

 Let me tell you what I do

-I’m a relational, integrative trauma therapist working online across the UK.
+I’m a relational-developmental trauma therapist working online across the UK.
 In plain English: I don’t believe you need fixing.
 I believe something happened, or kept happening, that taught you to feel the way you feel about yourself and I believe that can change.

-I draw on parts work like IFS and transactional analysis, attachment theory, trauma and CPTSD frameworks, polyvagal theory and psychodynamic theories that are particularly good for working with shame.
+I draw on parts work like transactional analysis and IFS, attachment theory, trauma and CPTSD frameworks, polyvagal theory and psychodynamic theories that are particularly good for working with shame.
 I also offer EMDR for clients where trauma is held in the body in a way that other therapies can’t reach.
 You can read more about that here.

 But the most important thing I bring isn’t a framework.
 It’s that I’m genuinely, deeply curious about you.
 I feel things, I notice things that others don’t and I’ll stay with you in the uncomfortable places.